fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 \- Our contributions to be noticed

-\- To use our contributions in the future
+\- We can use our contributions in the future

 \- Sometimes contributions take a long time to be merged into the main OSS project.
 This way we make sure that we include references to our company’s organization.